Tobacco Premium

 How are the tobacco premium funds used?

-Pinellas County applies the monies to the Health Fund which pays for health care claims and other related expenses.
+The tobacco premium funds are applied to the Pinellas County Health Fund which pays for healthcare claims and related expenses.

 How can I get more information on the tobacco premium?